bmcclelland/586-backend/project-notes.md

 }
 ```

 In Rust, `#[derive(...)]` is a way to automatically generate code for a type. `Template` and the `#[template(...)]` directive say that this class is represented by a static template with a specific path (so it can check the templates at compile time).
-The class's members (and only them) will be available to use inside the template.
+The class's members (and only they) will be available to use inside the template.
 This specific template is located [here](https://github.com/bmcclelland/586-frontend/blob/master/templates/assign_task.html).

 The frontend controller is just a handler for the different `Msg` subtypes.
 Here is the AssignTask handler: